sclorg/rhscl-dockerfiles/README.md

 The Dockerfiles were intended as examples which can be used to build more complex containers.

 However, over the time some more mature containers were developed and are now maintained in separate repositories under https://github.com/sclorg.
 Please, find particular repository there instead.
+For listing all containers under that organization, see https://github.com/sclorg?q=-container.

 For those who decided to build a Dockerfile anyway, a Red Hat Enterprise Linux host system is required, with suitable entitlements enabled.
 For more information on